Dipoles and streams in two-dimensional turbulence: Discussion and conclusions

-This growth mechanism of the energy scale is probably not the classical inverse energy cascade, which is typically studied in forced, rather than in decaying flows.
-There are two main properties to be explained for this cascade \citep{tabeling02,Boff:Eck:12}.
-The first one is its $k^{-5/3}$ power spectrum, and the second is its low intermittency.
-The latter is consistent with the process discussed here, since growth by aggregation of small units of fixed size is not an intermittent process, but both the exponential probability distribution of the vortex size and the approximately crystallisation argue against the self-similarity implied by a power-law spectrum.
+This growth mechanism of the energy scale is probably not the classical inverse energy cascade, which is typically observed in forced, rather than in decaying flows.
+There are two main properties that have to be explained for this cascade \citep{tabeling02,Boff:Eck:12}.
+The first one is its $k^{-5/3}$ power spectrum, and the second one is its low intermittency.
+The latter is consistent with the processes discussed here, because growth by aggregation of small units of fixed size is an additive process, which is not intermittent.
+But the observed exponential probability distribution of the vortex size, and the approximately crystallisation, argue against the self-similarity implied by a power spectrum.
 Note that there is no $k^{-5/3}$ plateau in the spectral slopes in figure \ref{fig:specs}(c).
-It is possible that in much larger simulations, the aggregation of dipoles into streams is hierarchical and self-similar, but it is difficult to see how self-similarity can avoid intermittency.
-Moreover, the speed at which the streams arise, for example in figure \ref{fig:jets}, suggests that it would be hard to prevent the large-scale vortex organisation from falling into local equilibrium.
-A more appealing possibility is that the role of forcing in promoting a self-similar inverse cascade is related to the `melting' of the vortex crystal.
-Although beyond the scope of present paper, a model of repeated local crystallisation and melting through `thermal' excitations is probably not particularly intermittent.
+It is possible that the aggregation of dipoles into streams is hierarchical and self-similar in much larger simulations, but it is difficult to see how such a self-similar amalgamation could avoid producing intermittency \citep{fsn78}.
+Moreover, the facility with which streams are formed in figure \ref{fig:jets}, suggests that it would be hard to prevent the large-scale vortex organisation from falling into local equilibrium.
+A more appealing possibility is that the reason why a self-similar inverse cascade is only observed in forced flows is that the effect of the forcing is to locally `melt' the vortex crystal, much as a liquid develops short-range order and long-range disorder.
+Although analysing such a model is beyond the scope of the present paper, a process of repeated short-range crystallisation and longer-range melting caused by random excitations, is probably not particularly intermittent.
+We mentioned above that partially deterministic forcing can inhibit the forward enstrophy cascade \citep{jim:gueg:07}, but, to our knowledge, no systematic study of the effect of forcing on the inverse cascade is available.